HLinChen/VCR-GauS/README.md

 export CUDA_HOME=/usr/local/cuda-11.8
 pip install -r requirements.txt
 ```
+We also uploaded a built anaconda environment [here](https://huggingface.co/hanlin-chen/VCR-GauS/resolve/main/vcr.zip?download=true); you can download it and unzip and put it in your_anaconda_path/envs/ .

 For eval TNT with the official scripts, you need to build a new environment with open3d==0.10:
 ```